The Importance of the Right Tyre Pressure Checking a car’s tyre pressure regularly is important. With...

 Severs disease (calcaneal apophysitis) – this usually affects growing active children between the ages of 8 and 12, especially during a growth spurt and results from inflammation of the Achilles tendon where it attaches to the heel bone.

-If you’re struggling with heel pain, Footwork Podiatry is always on hand to assist and answer any questions you may have.
+If you’re struggling with heel pain, The Footwork Clinic is always on hand to assist and answer any questions you may have.
 They’ll point you in the right direction to put your heel pain behind you, so you can get back to doing what you love.
 They offer a range of advanced manual therapies and unique hands-on treatment solutions to common problems of the foot and lower limb.

 The information contained in this guide is provided in good faith and is not intended to be nor is it to be used as a substitute for any sort of professional, medical or podiatric advice.
 An accurate diagnosis can only be made following personal consultation with a podiatrist.
 Any users should always seek the advice of their podiatrist, or other qualified healthcare providers before commencing any treatment.